 Woven wire (or net) fences in good repair will deter many predators

-from entering pastures, especially those where vertical wires
+from entering pastures, especially if vertical stays

 apart in the bottom portion of the fence.
 Although more expensive